sachinksha/FaangDSA/README.md

 14. **Binary Search Algorithm**

-    Input array is sorted in ascending order
+    Input array is sorted in ascending order; find an element.
+    Sub Problem - Find element's range in the sorted array.
+Use binary search to perform the secondary search in both directions.

+15. **Binary tree - Find max depth**

+    Given a tree, perform DFS and get depth of the tree.